Optic Neuritis

 Introduction

 A healthy optic nerve is a crucial conduit for impulses generated within the layers of the retina to leave the eye.
-Electrical signals are initiated by the photoreceptors in response to incident light, modified by retinal bipolar cells, and transmitted through the optic nerves to the lateral geniculate bodies.
-Damage to the nerve fiber layer or optic nerve may compromise the quality of these signals.
+The photoreceptors initiate electrical signals in response to incident light, modified by retinal bipolar cells and transmitted through the optic nerves to the lateral geniculate bodies.
+Damage to the retinal nerve fiber layer (RNFL) or optic nerve may compromise the quality of these signals.[1]
+Optic neuritis is an inflammatory condition that affects the optic nerve and can lead to vision impairment in 1 or both eyes.
+While optic neuropathies can result from various causes, including infections, trauma, vascular insufficiency, metastases, toxins, and nutritional deficiencies, this activity focuses on optic neuritis specifically.

 Etiology

-The mechanism responsible for acute optic neuritis (ON) has not been definitively identified but it is believed that an autoimmune reaction damages the myelin sheath that encompasses neurons within the optic nerve.
-Patients with documented autoimmune diseases [1] have a greater propensity for ON and there is a causal relationship between HLA DRB1,[2] HLA-B27[3] and ON.
-Some studies suggest that viral illnesses, which are known to precipitate auto-immune reactions, may induce ON attacks.
-ON may be one manifestation of a demyelinating disease that affects several areas of the central nervous system; ON is often the first clinical manifestation of demyelination.
+The mechanism responsible for acute optic neuritis has not been definitively identified.
+However, an autoimmune reaction damaging the myelin sheath surrounding neurons within the optic nerve is considered a primary factor.
+Patients with documented autoimmune diseases have a greater propensity to develop optic neuritis, and a causal relationship between HLA DRB1, HLA-B27, and this condition has been observed.[9][10][11]
+Some studies suggest that viral illnesses, known to precipitate autoimmune reactions, may induce optic neuritis attacks.
+Optic neuritis may manifest as a demyelinating disease affecting several central nervous system areas.
+Optic neuritis is often the first clinical manifestation of demyelination.

 Epidemiology